 RSU taxes for tech sales roles

-Commission plus RSU vests in one year can push withholding gaps wider. model before December.
+Commission plus RSU vests in one year can push withholding gaps wider — model before December.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?